softhub-software-development/gip/README.md

 (2) go to the build/Linux/gip directory and run "make"

-(3) configure the server database
+(3) configure the ip dataset

-Gip comes with a tiny ip database file with only a few IP ranges for testing.
-In order to use gip, download the database from the link below and replace geo-ip.csv with the full database.
+Gip comes with a tiny ip dataset file with only a few IP ranges for testing.
+In order to use gip, download the dataset from the link below and replace geo-ip.csv with the full database.
 Remove the directory named "geo-ip" if it has already been generated and run the gip command again.
-If the "geo-ip" directory is not found, it is regenerated from the "geo-ip.csv" database, which may take a few minutes.
-Be sure, the column headings of your database matches with those of the small default database file.
+If the "geo-ip" directory is not found, it is regenerated from the "geo-ip.csv" dataset, which may take a few minutes.
+Be sure, the column headings of your dataset matches those of the small default dataset file.

-By default, the database is located at build/Linux/gip/geo-ip.
+By default, the dataset is located at build/Linux/gip/geo-ip.
 To change the location create /var/tmp/gip/default.conf and add the line geo-ip=/mnt/b/dat or where ever your want to put the data directory.
-Put the database file "geo-ip.csv" into this directory, run the gip command and after a minute or two (~10 minutes on a raspberry pi), you'll find the "geo-ip" data directory next to the csv file.
+Put the dataset file "geo-ip.csv" into this directory, run the gip command and after a minute or two (~10 minutes on a raspberry pi), you'll find the "geo-ip" data directory next to the csv file.